-If you are or will be age 50 or older by the end of the calendar year, you may be entitled to make an additional so-called "catch-up" 457(b) contribution.
-Catch-up 457(b) contributions are not subject to the limits described above.
-In 2022, your catch-up 457(b) contribution cannot exceed \$6,500.
-You must, however, satisfy certain conditions imposed by the IRS before such contributions are treated as catch-up 457(b) contributions for the year.
-For example, you may be required for the year, disregarding the additional catch-up contribution to make regular 457(b) contributions of the full \$20,500 limit.
-You may make these additional contributions during the plan year with your regular pretax 457(b) contributions.
-If you are interested in receiving more information about catch-up 457(b) contributions, please contact NDUS.
+If you are or will be age 50 or older by the end of the calendar year, you may be entitled to make an additional so-called "catch-up" 403(b) contribution.
+Catch-up contributions may be made on a pretax basis or designated as Roth contributions in which case they are includible in gross income.
+Catch-up 403(b) contributions are not subject to the limits described above.
+In 2022, your catch-up 403(b) contribution cannot exceed \$6,500.
+You must, however, satisfy certain conditions imposed by the IRS before such contributions are treated as catch-up 403(b) contributions for the year.
+For example, you may be required for the year, disregarding the additional catch-up contribution to make regular 403(b) contributions of the full \$20,500 limit or to be limited by some plan-imposed 403(b) limitation.
+You may make these additional contributions during the plan year with your regular pretax 403(b)

+contributions or designated Roth contributions.
+If you are interested in receiving more information about catch-up 403(b) contributions, please contact NDUS.

-In addition, special catch-up contributions apply in the last three tax years ending before you attain normal retirement age.
+In addition, special catch-up contributions apply if you have at least 15 years of service.
 Please contact NDUS for more information.